avastar-project/dashboard-avastar/src/utils/SmartParserDocumentation.md

 # Smart Parser

-SmartParser is a function built to parse the files **uploaded by the user** on the Webapp.
+smartParser is a function built to parse the files **uploaded by the user** on the Webapp.

-The function is based on the **DataModel**, built by Avastar, which makes it possible to associate each data points identified in the files with metadata to describe it.
+The function is based on the **parsingModel**, built by Avastar, which makes it possible to associate each data points identified in the files with metadata to describe it.

 Thanks to the metadata, we can establish several types of segmentations/aggregations of the user's data that will be visualised in the Webapp to improve its understanding of its digital identity.

 ## Inputs

-The function takes 3 inputs:
+The function takes 2 inputs:

-- The file paths contained in the Zip file uploaded by the user ;
+- The file path of the file that is streamed ;
-- The content of the file uploaded by the user ;
+- The content of the file that is streamed ;
-- The content of DataModel.json file contained in the project.

 ## Output